mikebranstein/nativescript-workshop-instructions/src/chapters/chapter7.md

 <div class="exercise-end"></div>

 Right now, you may be a bit confused and wondering where the grid layout is going to go.
 We've already added a stack layout, so how can I add a grid layout.
 Here's the secret (although it's not such a big secret): you can nest layouts.
 So, we'll be adding the grid layout right below the label.
-Thinking through the page's overall layout, it will begin with UI elemnts being organized in a vertical stack, then after the top label, we'll be organizing elements with a grid.
+Thinking through the page's overall layout, it will begin with UI elements being organized in a vertical stack, then after the top label, we'll be organizing elements with a grid.

 It might be hard to visualize right now, but once you get the code up and running in your emulator, it'll become clearer.